Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_schemachange_jenkins/devops_dcm_schemachange_jenkins.md

 ### Adding Pipeline Parameters

 Pipeline parameters allow Jenkins to securely store values/variables which will be used in your CI/CD pipelines.
-In this step we will create secrets for each of the parameters used by schemachange.
+In addition to creating variables that you can access in your Jenkins Pipeline, Jenkins will also automatically create OS-level environment variables for each parameter.
+In this step we will create parameters for each of the arguments used by schemachange.

 If you don't still have it open, open up your ```snowflake-devops-demo``` job and click on ```Configure``` in the left navigation bar.
 Under the "General" settings click the ```This project is parameterised``` option.
-For each parameter listed below click on the ```Add Parameter``` button and enter the name given below along with the appropriate value (adjusting as appropriate).
+For each parameter listed below click on the ```Add Parameter``` button and enter the name given below along with the appropriate value.
 The parameter entry screen (for each parameter) will look like this:

 <img src="assets/devops_dcm_schemachange_jenkins-16.png" width="900" />

-And here are the values to use for each parameter:
+And here are the values to use for each parameter (please adjust as appropriate):

 <table>
     <thead>